House a Rabbit

 by the House Rabbit Society.
 There are photos and ideas for other rabbit homes.

-For a do-it-yourselfer here are some
+More for a do-it-yourselfers here are some

 ideas.
 The two on the left used to be sold in the United Kingdom and the others